The Light Bringer

 We call them leaders

-So they can stand on our shoulders
+They stand on our shoulders

-Our lives mere tokens
+our lives mere tokens

-In civilizational gambles
+in civilizational gambles

 where ones transcend -